About ANZACS-QI

 Who we are

-ANZACS-QI honours and is guided by the principles of Te Tiriti o Waitangi through our partnership with the Māori-led, equity-focused data sovereignty governance group, VAREANZ (Vascular Risk Equity for Aotearoa New Zealand).
+ANZACS-QI is guided by the principles of Te Tiriti o Waitangi and works in partnership with the University of Auckland VAREANZ (Vascular Risk Equity for Aotearoa New Zealand) Māori co-led governance group which is focused on data sovereignty and health equity in cardiology services.

 History of ANZACS-QI